This post may contain affiliate links. Please read my disclosure policy

 This Beer Braised Brats and Cabbage recipe is perfect for tailgating or watching the big game.
-You can make everything ahead and then finish them off over the grill or in the oven when ready to enjoy!
+You can make everything ahead and then finish them off over the grill, like my campfire paninis, or in the oven when ready to enjoy!

 Fall screams a lot of things – and if you are anything like me the most exciting of those things is tailgating season and its abundance of crazy good eats to sample just for that reason.